FDA's Food Safety and Nutrition Survey (FSANS)

 Several questions in FSANS are multi-part (i.e., grid) questions.
 These questions can be visualized as a bar chart by using the “Multi-part Questions” tab.

 Note: Please zoom your browser if needed.
-Mozilla Firefox or Google Chrome is recommended for the best user experience.
+Mozilla Firefox, Microsoft Edge, or Google Chrome is recommended.

 Explore the Data